 Newcastle Libraries’ heritage collection contains more than 440,000 items in various formats, from mayoral portraits and Snowball’s plate glass negatives to the original Menzies' declaration and the Creer and Berkeley archive of subdivision maps.
 Our most prized treasures are housed in the Rare Book Room and we are featuring images of the most pictorially stunning works here for you to enjoy.

-The first treasure we have chosen to share is 'The art of illuminating as practised in Europe from the earliest times.
+'The art of illuminating as practised in Europe from the earliest times.
 Illustrated by borders, initial letters, and alphabets' selected and chromolithographed by W. R. Tymms; with an essay and instructions by M. D. Wyatt.
 This work was published by Day and Son in London in 1860, and showcases the best examples of illuminated manuscripts from the 6th Century through to the 16th Century.
 We have selected one plate of illumination from each century to show the beauty of the decoration and how this art form evolved over time.
 View the title page and pictorial plates here.

 You can also listen to our Treasures from the Rare Book Room podcast to hear discussions of other significant and interesting volumes from our heritage collection.